wessenstam/demoguide/docs/secretserver/mod4/mod4.md

 Click on the checkbox to the left of RDS01 and then press **Import**.
 This will begin the process of importing this dependency against this particular Secret (ie service account).

 !!!
 Danger
     Make sure you have the settings as shown in the screenshot below.
-If you don't check the next step might end up in a different location where we want to see the secret itself.
+If you don't check them, the secret, used in the next step, ends up in a different location.
 The password is the same as for any user in the domain.

 ![Discovery](images/lab004a.png)